Updated: Feb 24

 Sandtigers reproduce every other year by a process known as "ovoviviparity" - this means that eggs hatch internally, to then be born as live young.
 This is not uncommon in sharks and can be found in many different evolutionary lineages (Gilmore et al, 1983, Gilmore et al, 2005).

 But what makes sandtigers so unique is that their reproductive method is actually not at all like any other species...
-During gestation the offspring undergo several different phases, where they gain their energy from different sources: first the embryos gain nutrients from their egg capsule and then the hatchlings feed from their own siblings!
-First, via cannibalism, then eating other eggs!
+During gestation the offspring undergo several different phases, where they gain their energy from different sources... including cannibalism!
 (Gilmore et al, 1983, Gilmore et al, 2005).

 Phase 1: Fertilisation